senthilkumarm1901/MyCourseWorkNotes/Kaggle_Learn/machine_learning_courses/deep_learning_courses_notes.md

 - `Gradient`: Tells us in what direction the NN needs to adjust its weights.
 It is computed as a partial derivative of a multivariable `cost func`
 - `cost_func`: Simplest one: Mean_absolute_error: mean(abs(y_true-y_pred))
 - `Gradient Descent`: You descend the loss curve to a minimum by reducing the weights `w = w - learning_rate * gradient`
+- `stochastic` - occuring by random chance.
+The selection of samples in each mini_batch is by random chance

 How SGD works: